 Sharp and high-contrast MIA image of integrated circuit (IC) pattern (dark field observation with 20X objective lens)

 Creating a report often takes longer than capturing the image and taking the measurements.
-OLYMPUS Stream provides intuitive report creation to repeatedly produce smart and sophisticated reports based on pre-defi ned templates.
-Editing is simple and reports can be exported to Microsoft Word or PowerPoint.
+OLYMPUS Stream provides intuitive report creation to repeatedly produce smart and sophisticated reports based on pre-defined templates.
+Editing is simple and reports can be exported to Microsoft Word, Excel, or PowerPoint.
 In addition, OLYMPUS Stream reporting enables digital zooming and magnification on acquired images.
 Report files are a reasonable size for easier data exchange by email.

 Professional report summarizing particle counting data

-OLYMPUS Stream is a powerful and user-friendly tool for making measurements with a microscope because it was developed for Olympus microscopes with the assistance of experienced microscope users.
-This means that there’s no need to take care about the optical parameters of Olympus UIS2 objectives.
-When importing Olympus DSX and LEXT images into Stream, magnification calibration is not required.
-The OLYMPUS Stream software system can be purchased in a variety of packages designed to fit various needs—whether the capabilities found in the entry-level OLYMPUS Stream Start or the advanced packages.
+OLYMPUS Stream is a powerful and user-friendly tool for making measurements because it was developed for Olympus microscopes with the assistance of experienced microscope users.
+This means that there’s no need to manually record the optical parameters of Olympus UIS2 objectives when used with a conventional microscope.
+Furthermore, magnification calibration is not required when importing Olympus DSX and LEXT images into Stream.
+The OLYMPUS Stream software system can be purchased in a variety of packages designed to fit various needs from the entry-level OLYMPUS Stream Start to advanced packages.

 OLYMPUS Stream is broken into four main packages based on functionality, Stream Start, Stream Basic, Stream Essentials and Stream Motion.
 In addition, application specific materials solutions modules can be added to streamline repetitive analysis tasks.
 Olympus representatives can help you determine which package is right for you, whether you require the capabilities found in the entry-level OLYMPUS Stream Start or the advanced automation controls found in OLYMPUS Stream Motion.